 Azure AD identity store

-When you use Azure AD for your identity store requires two Azure AD accounts: a global admin account and a billing account.
+Using Azure AD for your identity store requires two Azure AD accounts: a global admin account and a billing account.
 These accounts can be the same accounts, or different accounts.
 While using the same user account might be simpler and useful if you have a limited number of Azure accounts, your business needs might suggest using two accounts:

 - As the Service Administrator account.
-This is the owner of the default provider subscription (which you can later change).
-You can log into the Azure Stack admin portal with this account, and can use it to create offers and plans, set quotas, and perform other administrative functions in Azure Stack.
+This account is the owner of the default provider subscription (which you can later change).
+You can log into the Azure Stack administrator portal with this account, and can use it to create offers and plans, set quotas, and perform other administrative functions in Azure Stack.

 AD FS identity store